20-bed Hospital Providing First Aid Near Gaddafi Stadium - UrduPoint

 20-bed Hospital Providing First Aid Near Gaddafi Stadium

-The 32-staff hospital, which is approximately 200 metres away from the stadia, will be operational till 23 March, a day after the HBL PSL 2020 final, and its operations are being looked after by General Hospital.
+The 32-staff hospital, which is approximately 200 metres away from the stadium, will be operational till 23 March, a day after the HBL PSL 2020 final, and its operations are being looked after by General Hospital, said the information made available here on Thursday by the Pakistan Cricket Board.

 The temporary hospital is equipped with an operation theatre, a laboratory for tests, a pharmacy and a rescue ambulance.